michiel/docker-compose-splunk-fluentbit/README.md

 Bring up the containers by running,

-    docker-compose build
     docker-compose up

-To bring down and clean up the containers run `docker-compose down`
+To bring down and clean up the containers run,

+    docker-compose down

 ## UI